kineticsystem/vscode_ros2/README.md

 * **Error Lens:** Extension to better display errors in the code.

 * **Markdown All in One:** Extension for Markdown advanced editing.
-It adds document outline, automatic table of contents, etc.
+It adds a document outline, automatic table of contents, etc.

 * **Microsoft Live Share:** Extension to share your editor for real-time collaborative development.

 * **Protobuf (Protocol Buffers):** Extension to add Protobuf support, powered by Pbkit language server.

-* **UMLet:** Draw UML diagram inside VSCode.
+* **UMLet:** Draw UML diagrams inside VSCode.

 ### Python

 * **Astral Software Ruff:** Support for the Ruff linter.

-* **Debug Launcher:** Start debugging, without having to define any tasks or launch configurations, even from the terminal.
+* **Debug Launcher:** Start debugging without having to define any tasks or launch configurations, even from the terminal.

 * **Microsoft Black Formatter:** An automatic Python code formatted.

-* **Microsoft Jupyter:** Extension to edit and run Jupyter notbooks.
+* **Microsoft Jupyter:** Extension to edit and run Jupyter notebooks.

 * **Microsoft Pylint**:  Support for the Pylint linter.